 This course is the second level of an academic series designed to help students upgrade their speaking, listening, and presentation skills.
 It is most appropriate for students intending to take college or university courses.
 Activities will help students understand and communicate effectively in a variety of settings.
 The emphasis will be on participating in conversations and discussions, and communicating in non-routine situations.
 Students will also prepare and participate in a presentation on a topic related to education and academic life.
 Through these activities, students will continue to develop their overall language skills.
-Students will be responsible for creating a portfolio of completed tasks over the course of the semester.

 Throughout the process of preparing for a range of college assignments, students will receive instruction in skills and strategies in the following areas: